Soft engineering: Planting

-The most basic and fundamental form of soft shoreline engineering is adding native vegetation to degraded or damaged shoreline areas. to bolster the structural integrity of the soil.
-The deep roots of the vegetation binds the soil together, strengthening the structural integrity of the soil and preventing it from cracking apart and crumbling into the body of water.
+The most basic and fundamental form of soft shoreline engineering is adding native vegetation to degraded or damaged shoreline areas to bolster the structural integrity of the soil.
+The deep roots of the vegetation bind the soil together, strengthening the structural integrity of the soil and preventing it from cracking apart and crumbling into the body of water.
 An added layer of vegetation also protects embankments from corrosive forces such as rain and wind.

 Rolled Erosion Control Products (RECP)

 Rolled erosion control products are blankets or netting created with both natural and synthetic materials used to protect the surface of the ground from erosive forces and promote the growth of vegetation.
 RECPs are often used in locations highly susceptible to erosion, such as steep slopes, channels, and areas where natural vegetation is sparse.
-This product aids the growth of vegetation by protecting soil from rain drops, keeping seed in place, and maintaining moisture and temperature parameters consistent with plant growth.
+These products aid the growth of vegetation by protecting soil from raindrops, keeping seed in place, and maintaining moisture and temperature parameters consistent with plant growth.
 The typical composition of an RECP includes seed, fertilizer, degradable stakes, and a binding material.
 Although design varies by manufacturer, most RECPs are biodegradable or photodegradable and decompose after a given amount of time.

 Coir Logs

 Erosion control coir logs are natural fiber products designed to stabilize soil by supporting erosion prone areas such as river banks, slopes, hills, and streams.
 Coir is coconut fiber extracted from the outer husk of a coconut and used in products such as ropes, mats, and nets.
 Like RECPs, coir logs are natural and biodegradable, being composed primarily of densely packed coir fibers held together by a tubular coir twine netting.
-Coir fiber is strong, water resistant, making it a durable barrier against waves and river currents.
-Multiple sections of Coir Log can be joined together by twine to provide erosion control and prevention to vulnerable areas.
+Coir fiber is strong and water resistant, making it a durable barrier against waves and river currents.
+Multiple sections of coir log can be joined together by twine to provide erosion control and prevention to vulnerable areas.
 Coir logs can also be vegetated and used to establish root systems of native plants along wetland edges.